SvenGDK/OrbisPro/README.md

 - AMD Zen 2 / Intel Skylake with 6 cores and 12 threads, 8 cores or more (x64, AVX2 support)
 - Windows 10 or 11 x64

-Sidenote: Later builds will turn off most parts of OrbisPro when launching a game and enable only the 'Game Options Menu' & 'System Dialog' to save system resources.

 ## Current Available Core Features
 - Very Basic setup
 - Download of PS3 Firmware